I grew up enjoying snowy winters every year in Montana, so when I moved to southern California for college, I missed the

 Berry Merry and Bright

 There’s nothing better than looking out of the window in the winter and seeing clusters of winterberries against a snowy backdrop.

 One day I’ll go back to Vermont and admire all the wild I. verticillata growing there, leaving lovely berries behind for us to gaze at in the winter and for the birds to enjoy.

 But for now, I’ll capture a bit of that magic by planting them in my own garden in Alaska.

 Have you ever grown a winterberry holly?
 What’s your favorite cultivar?
-Let me know in the comments, and feel free to ask any questions you may have!
+Let us know in the comments section below, and feel free to ask any questions you may have!

-And for more information about growing shrubs in your garden, check out these guides next:
+And for more information about growing holly in your garden, check out these guides next:

-- How to Grow and Care for American Beautyberry Shrubs
+- How to Grow and Care for American Holly Trees

 © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Product photos via Arbico Organics, Hirt’s Gardens, Home Depot, Nature Hills Nursery, and Spring Hills Nursery.
 Uncredited photos: Shutterstock.
 With additional writing and editing by Clare Groom and Allison Sidhu.